UST-QuAntiL/QuantME-UseCases/README.md

 * [Winery](https://github.com/OpenTOSCA/winery): Winery is a web-based environment to graphically model TOSCA-based deployment models, which can then be attached to activities of quantum workflows to enable their automated deployment in the target environment.
 * [OpenTOSCA Container](https://github.com/OpenTOSCA/container): A TOSCA-compliant deployment system to deploy and manage applications or services.
 * [Qiskit Runtime Handler](https://github.com/UST-QuAntiL/qiskit-runtime-handler): A service generating Qiskit Runtime programs for hybrid loops based on corresponding workflow fragments detected by the QuantME Modeling and Transformation Framework.
+* [Script Splitter](https://github.com/UST-QuAntiL/qscript-splitter): A service analyzing Python scripts to detect quantum and classical parts, which are then orchestrated by a generated workflow model.

+### Springer Nature Computer Science 2022 - Prototype

+In this paper, we extend our [CLOSER 2022 paper](https://www.iaas.uni-stuttgart.de/publications/Weder2022_QuantumWorkflowRewrite.pdf), analyzing and rewriting quantum workflows to execute them more efficiently using hybrid runtimes, by integrating a provenance approach.
+Thus, the use case covers the analysis and rewriting of quantum workflows, while generating a provenance collector in addition to the hybrid programs.
+This provenance collector runs in the hybrid runtime and collects provenance data about the quantum computer, the classical hardware, and the running hybrid programs.
+The collected provenance data is used to instrument process views that are visualized in the Camunda engine.
+Hence, they allow the user to display the modeled and rewritten workflow, which eases monitoring and analysis of quantum workflows.
+An example workflow model, as well as detailed instructions on how to set up the required environment and perform the different steps from analysis, over rewriting, to monitoring using process views, can be found [here](2022-sncs).

 ### Electronics 2022 - Prototype